 The Providence Classical School Head of School is hired by the School Board, to manage and administer the school in line with the stated philosophy and goals.
 The Head of School oversees, monitors, and evaluates the entire operation of the school and is responsible for the administration of the organization as a whole and ensures the execution of school policy.
-If the Head of School is absent, the Assistant Head of School acts in his/her stead.
+If the Head of School is absent, the Lower and Upper School Administrators act in her stead.